fjahr/lightning-mw/01-messaging.md

-# BOLT #1: Base Protocol
+# BMW #1: Base Protocol

 ## Overview

 This protocol assumes an underlying authenticated and ordered transport mechanism that takes care of framing individual messages.
-[BOLT #8](08-transport.md) specifies the canonical transport layer used in Lightning, though it can be replaced by any transport that fulfills the above guarantees.
+[BMW #8](08-transport.md) specifies the canonical transport layer used in Lightning, though it can be replaced by any transport that fulfills the above guarantees.

-The default TCP port is 9735.
-This corresponds to hexadecimal `0x2607`: the Unicode code point for LIGHTNING.<sup>[1](#reference-1)</sup>
+The default TCP port is 3112.

 All data fields are unsigned big-endian unless otherwise specified.